 - Gall Force: Earth Chapter has the MARS civ using a device that hurls rocks on the baddies.
 Funny in that the baddies comment that the previous plan our heros wanted to use, nukes would not have hurt them as bad but now that they figured rocks from space can do almost more destruction w/o the danger of radiation.

-- When Gundam isn't dropping space colonies on Earth, it's usually an asteroid of some sort, culminating in the attempted drop of the Asteroid fortress Axis in Char's Counterattack.
+- When Gundam isn't dropping space colonies on Earth, it's usually an asteroid of some sort, culminating in the attempted drop of the Asteroid fortress Axis in Mobile Suit Gundam: Char's Counterattack.

-- Like if the Gundam examples listed above were not enough to prove that Yoshiyuki Tomino loves the trope, another series of his features a colony drop: Heavy Metal L-Gaim features Operation Stardust, where La Résistance decided launching hundreds of asteroids around planet Gastogal towards Sveto, The Empire's capital city.
+- If the Gundam examples listed above were not enough to prove that Yoshiyuki Tomino loves the trope, another series of his features a colony drop: Heavy Metal L-Gaim features Operation Stardust, where La Résistance decided launching hundreds of asteroids around planet Gastogal towards Sveto, The Empire's capital city.

 - In GaoGaiGar, the Brain Primeval tries to hit the Earth with a shower of asteroids.
 When Gai Gai Gar finally defeats it, it makes one last effort by launching an asteroid 10km long at them.
 ChoRyuJin pushes the asteroid back through the portal, and ends up getting sent back to Earth sixty-five million years ago, rock and all, where the rock kills the dinosaurs and ChoRyuJin gets dug up in the present day.